 - Oversampling: Oversampling causes the sensor to take extra readings from each of the component sensors and average them before using them to estimate orientation.
-This can reduce noise, but also causes each cycle to take longer proportional to how many extra samples are being taken. - Running Average: The final orientation estimate can be put through a running average, which will make the estimate smoother at the cost of introducing a small delay between physical motion and the sensor's estimation of that motion. - Trust Values: As mentioned earlier, by default the accelerometer and compass are trusted less than the gyros when the sensor is in motion.
-These values involve parameters, one for the accelerometer and one for the compass, that indicate how much these component sensors are to be trusted relative to the gyroscope.
-These values range from 0 to 1, with 1 being fully trusted and 0 will be not trusted at all.
-There is a minimum and maximum truth value for each of the accelerometer and compass.
-The minimum will be used while the sensor is in motion, and the maximum will be used while it is still.
-To disable this sort of behavior, set both truth values to the same value.
-Note that the QGrad filter has its own set of trust values that can only be read or set while the sensor is in QGrad filter mode.
+This can reduce noise, but also causes each cycle to take longer proportional to how many extra samples are being taken. - Running Average: The final orientation estimate can be put through a running average, which will make the estimate smoother at the cost of introducing a small delay between physical motion and the sensor's estimation of that motion. - Rho Values: As mentioned earlier, by default the accelerometer and compass are trusted less than the gyros when the sensor is in motion.
+Rho values are the mechanism that handles the concept of trust.
+They involve parameters, one for the accelerometer and one for the compass, that indicate how much these component sensors are to be trusted relative to the gyroscope.
+A lower value for the parameter means more trust.
+The default mode for this is "confidence mode", where the rho value chooses between a minimum and maximum value based on how much the sensor is moving.
+The other option is to have a single, static rho value.